Black-Tech-in-Brum/btib_website/docs/CONTRIBUTING.md

 ### Layouts and other categories

 If a component is being used to wrap other components, it can be considered a layout.
 In this case, the layout should be stored in `src/layouts`.
+As it is only a layout, it should not be nested in its own folder.
 Likewise, if it is solely a hook to be used by other components, it should be stored in `src/hooks` and if it is a utility function, it should be stored in `src/utils`.
 If you see fit to add another category of code, the folder for this category should be stored in `src`.
 The alias for this new folder should be added in `vite.config.js`.

 ```js
 import { defineConfig } from 'vite'